cloudflare/cloudflare-docs/products/analytics/src/content/graphql-api/getting-started/execute-graphql-query.md

 #!/bin/bash
 #
 # This script fetches the last 24 hours of firewall events for the ZoneID passed
-# in as the first parameter using the global key passed in as the second parameter.
+# in as the first parameter using the API token passed in as the second parameter.
 ######################################################################################

 ZoneID="$1"
-global_key="$2"
-Email="user@domain.com"
+api_token="$2"
 #
 # Calculate 24 hours back and produce the start and end times in the appropriate format.
 back_seconds=60*60*24  # 24 hours